Opuntia pyrocarpa, Fiery-fruit Pricklypear

 Other Notes

 O. pyrocarpa may form large plants that create piles of cladodes spread over 6-8 feet, making up for lack of height by achieving breadth.
-Or prostrate ascending branches by reach upwards to 80 cm.
+Or prostrate ascending branches may reach upwards to 80 cm.
 Several large plants growing together can create a formidable thicket.
-The species occurs with others found in Texas such as O. lindheimeri and O. orbiculata.
-Because it can form a large plant, O. pyrocarpa is confused with O. lindheimeri in parts of Texas even though it is not upright.
-Also, O. pyrocarpa lacks the characteristic yellow spines of O. lindheimeri.
+The species occurs along with other large pricklypears found in Texas, such as O. lindheimeri and O. orbiculata as well as multiple small species.
+Because it can form a large plant, O. pyrocarpa is confused with O. lindheimeri in parts of Texas, even though it is not upright.
+Also, O. pyrocarpa lacks the characteristic all-yellow spines of O. lindheimeri.
 The type location is Marble Falls, Texas.